CountOnYourBike/android-BluetoothLeGatt/README.md

 This sample demonstrates how to use the Bluetooth LE Generic Attribute Profile (GATT) to transmit arbitrary data between devices.

+Modified: To decode a larger sample of the GATT atributes

 Introduction
 ------------